babarrett/mitosis-docs/mitosis-buildinstructions.md

 The tabs are drilled out to form 'mouse bites'.
-Insert a pencil or end of an exacto(TM) knife into the center hole of the square and rock the breakout back and forth about 20 times, all the glass fibers will break, and they just fall out.
+Insert a pencil or end of an exacto(TM) knife into the center hole of the square and rock the breakout back and forth about 20 times, all the glass fibers will break, and the square of PCB material will just fall out.

 If you do it too fast, the soldermask may flake off as well.
 Don't worry too much about wrecking these breakouts, you're just going to throw them away anyway.
+You **do** want to be careful not to brake the remaining "plate."

-There us a little material left, but this is hidden between the case tabs on an MX switch, so it doesn't need to be completely flush.
+There is a little material left, but this is hidden between the case tabs on an MX switch, so it doesn't need to be completely flush.
 Use flush cutters to knock off any sharp bits though.